MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-dynamic-m-query-parameters.md

    ![Screenshot that shows the Select all Boolean used in the source query.](media/desktop-dynamic-m-query-parameters/m-query-boolean-expression-select-all.png)

-1. Once you update your M query to account for the new **Select all value**, you can now use the **Select all*- function in slicers or filters.
+1. Once you update your M query to account for the new **Select all value**, you can now use the **Select all** function in slicers or filters.

 ![Screenshot that shows Select all in a slicer.](media/desktop-dynamic-m-query-parameters/select-all-slicer.png)